John Berberian and The Rock East Ensemble – Middle Eastern Rock (1969)

-Aside the historical persecution and diaspora, Armenia is a unitary, multi-party, democratic nation-state with an ancient cultural heritage.
+Aside from the historical persecution and diaspora, Armenia is a unitary, multi-party, democratic nation-state with an ancient cultural heritage.
 The Satrapy of Armenia was established in the 6th century BC, after the fall of Urartu.
-In the first century BC the Kingdom of Armenia reached its height extension under Tigranes the Great.
+In the first century BC, the Kingdom of Armenia reached its height extension under Tigranes the Great.

 Armenia became the first state in the world to adopt Christianity as its official religion, in the early years of the 4th century (301 AD).
 They got their own distinctive alphabet and language, invented by Mesrop Mashtots in 405 AD, a fundamental step in strengthening the Armenian statehood and the bond between the Armenian Kingdom and Armenians living in the Byzantine Empire and the Persian Empire.

 Located between the East and the West, a place of collisions between great empires of antiquity and the Middle Ages such as Rome, Iran, Byzantium, Arabs, Seljuks, Mongols crossed Armenia and destroyed it interrupting its cultural development leaving behind nothing but the smoking ruins.
 Having managed to resist each of the powerful newcomers, the people have saved fidelity to their culture which nevertheless underwent some changes.
 As a result, the national culture of Armenia acquired some features characteristic to both civilization then: Eastern and Western.

 Sergei Parajanov was a Soviet film director and artist who made significant contributions to Ukrainian, Armenian and Georgian cinema, with an own cinematic style, which was totally out of step with principles of socialist realism.